alisterburt/eulerangles/docs/source/usage/quick_start.md

 - `target_` parameters relate to the output Euler angles
 - `invert_matrix` inverts the rotation matrix or matrices before generating output Euler angles

-`invert_matrix` is useful when one set of Euler angles describe an active transformation, the other a passive.
+`invert_matrix` is useful when one set of Euler angles describe an active transformation, the other a passive transformation.

 ```python
 import numpy as np